emetriq/nifi-parcel/howtos/ssl/README.md

 ```

 ## (optional) Create admin cert
-If you are not enabling ldap, kerberos or similar you need a usercertificate to login.
-You can skip this, but you need to enable LDAP or kerberos to login.
+If you are *not enabling* ldap, kerberos or similar you need a usercertificate to login.
+If skip this, there is now way for you to login.
 ```bash
 openssl genrsa -out admin.key 2048
 openssl req -new -out admin.csr -key admin.key